sybila/biodivine/rust-lib-template/README.md

  - In `Cargo.toml`, specify package name, author, dependencies (if needed, use dev-dependencies for dependencies used only for tests).
  - Enable continuous builds on Travis and code coverage on Codecov.
 Remember to set Codecov token environment variable to enable coverage reports.
- - Rewrite this readme :)
+ - Rewrite this readme (including shield urls) :)
+ - Add basic info and shilds to the root readme of the biodivine repo.